 Many smaller properties still use physical keys and there is no real business benefit to changing them.
 You could use storage boxes with code access to store keys; not an ideal solution, but a good intermediary step.

 If your property is small, you can prepare the keys in an envelope or PIN code safe and give instructions via email.

 - What is the one-time upgrade cost?

 - For Wifi & Bluetooth-enabled devices, what is the battery time?

 - Can third-party systems connect to your access system?

 Here we look at different solution types that are out there.
 Naturally, each vendor has its own nuances.
 There are many different solutions out there.
 Each one has its pros and cons.

 These are solutions that don’t require anything to be installed by the user.
 Just a click from the email, and it all works.

-The benefit of web-based solutions is that you can get them up and running very easily, and the upfront cost in terms of time and money are significantly lower.
+The benefit of web-based solutions is that you can get them up and running very easily, and the upfront cost in terms of time and money is significantly lower.

-Many PMS vendors already have some degree of functionality in this area, but you can use third-parties who specialise in this.
+Many PMS vendors already have some degree of functionality in this area, but you can use third parties who specialize in this.